-- Describe the process you will use to measure project performance.
+- Describe the process you will use to measure the performance of your project.
 This should include adhering to project timelines, meeting deliverables schedules, obtaining input from customers, and seeking feedback from stakeholders.
-Identify the person or group who will be responsible for collecting and reporting the required performance measurement data outlined in the Performance Measures section. - Describe any baseline data, data storage methods, and any safeguards that will protect personally identifiable information.
-Describe how you will use your findings to improve your TTA program, and how you will share measureable results with customers and stakeholders.
+Identify the person or group who will be responsible for collecting and reporting the required performance measurement data outlined in the Performance Measures section. - Describe any baseline data that will be used, the method you will use to store data, and any safeguards you will put in place to protect personally identifiable information.
+Describe how you will use your findings to improve your program, and how you will share measureable results with customers and stakeholders.
 Discuss how the project will address collection of data from public sources, where possible, and any specific gaps in data working with drug courts and their related systems.